apriltuesday/eva-opentargets/repeat_expansion_variants/README.md

 # Repeat expansion variants pipeline for ClinVar data

 ## 1. Introduction
 This pipeline is a companion to the main [functional consequence & gene mapping pipeline](../vep_mapping_pipeline) and is intended to be used in conjunction with it.
-The main pipeline uses Ensembl's Variant Effect Predictor to assign functional consequences to variants.
-The problem with VEP is that it does not support _repeat expansion variants._ They are a special subclass of duplication variants which cause a small repeat unit to increase in number.
+The main pipeline uses Ensembl's Variant Effect Predictor (VEP) to assign functional consequences to variants.
+The problem with VEP is that it does not support _repeat expansion variants._ They are a special class of duplication variants which represent uncertain number of repeats of a small set of nucleotides (see [Table 1 in this abstract](https://www.annualreviews.org/doi/10.1146/annurev.neuro.29.051605.113042) for examples).
 As a result of this limitation, the main pipeline cannot process these variants and ignores them.
-This submodule was created to address this problem.
+This sub-module was created to address this problem.

 ## 2. Running the pipeline
 The pipeline has one input file and two output files.